MicrosoftTranslator/DocumentTranslation/docs/index.md

 or any network folder that you have create and write permissions to.
 If you are translating to a single language and have translated to this language before, the app will suggest using the same folder as last time you translated to this target language.
+For the target folder you may enter a '*' where you want the app to place the langauge code of the target language.

 You may optionally provide a glossary of words or phrases you want to have translated in a specific way.
 Add only words and phrases that you are sure must be translated a certain way, and only those that do not translate naturally as intended.
 This works best for compound nouns like product names or